edcull/OnwardLauncher/README.md

     - If the **"Onward17"** folder is found, it is assumed that the **"Onward"** folder contains Onward 1.8 and the **"Onward17"** folder contains Onward 1.7
     - Accordingly, OnwardVSL renames the **"Onward"** folder to **"Onward18"** and the **"Onward17"** folder to **"Onward"** to switch the active version to 1.7
   - OnwardVSL then launches Onward (App ID:496240) using the steam.exe command line (the Steam executable location being taken from the registry)
-  - OnwardVSL then prompts for the window to be left open until after closing the game so that it can restore version 1.8
+  - OnwardVSL then prompts for the window to be left open until after closing the game so that it can restore version 1.8 to the **"Onward"** folder
     - Pressing "Enter" in the OnwardVSL window when the game has exited will restore version 1.8 into the **"Onward"** folder and move version 1.7 files into the **"Onward17"** folder
     - If the window is closed before you exit Onward 1.7 then you can manually restore version 1.8 to the **"Onward"** folder with menu option "3".
 This is nessessary to ensure that version 1.8 files are in the "Onward" folder for Steam updates